polakbear/ngau/README.md

 ## An interactive map showing the state of child rights around the world.

 This project started as a way to make sense of scattered, complex data — something visual, straightforward, and easier to explore.
-It combines the KidsRights Index with global indicators like child marriage, labor, FGM, and violent discipline.
+It combines the Kids Rights Index with global indicators like child marriage, labor, FGM, and violent discipline.

 Some countries have detailed data, others don’t — and that gap is part of the picture too.